Be a Leader During COVID-19

 We’re all looking for reliable information right now, as well as good news.
 As a trusted member of your community, you can help to spread the word about staying healthy during COVID-19, especially for those residents who are managing chronic diseases at home.
 Here are a few ways you can use your voice:

-Having dependable information on your website for your community is important because they know and trust you as a community member.
+Having dependable information on your website for your community is important because they know and trust you as a community leader.
 Copy our resources onto your website, or link back to our community member webpage to ensure you have the information our residents need.

 If your organization has a presence on social media, stay active!
 Local Facebook groups, community forums and discussion boards can offer support and encouragement to people who are sheltering at home alone, as well as being a good place to share information.
 If you need help with content, you can use these templates.
 Please tag Well-Ahead Louisiana so we can see and like your posts!